-5.4 Interviews
+5.3 Interviews

 The top ranking (to a maximum of three) Proponents may be asked to attend an interview with the evaluation team.
-Questions during the interview will help clarify or verify statements made in the written Response.
+During the interview, the evaluation committee may clarify and/or verify statements made in the written Response.